Zoobob5/hanoi-game/README.md

 Sample look

     How many disks do you want to play with?
     3

     ...Current Stacks...
     Left Stack: [3, 2, 1]
     Middle Stack: []
     Right Stack: []

     Which stack do you want to move from?
     Enter L for Left
     Enter M for Middle
     Enter R for Right
     L

     Which stack do you want to move to?
     Enter L for Left
     Enter M for Middle
     Enter R for Right
     R

     Moved disk 1 from Left to Right

     ...Current Stacks...
     Left Stack: [3, 2]
     Middle Stack: []
     Right Stack: [1]

+Bonus
+change the winning messages.